maribelcuizon/exercise/sample.md

 GitHub hosts your files remotely.
 But there are alternatives to GitHub.

-GitHub is the most popular.
+GitHub is the most popular version control.